xtul/NetBoard/README.md

 To make changes to the codebase, you will need:

-`Visual Studio 2019` - to edit and compile the project file (free version is fine),
+`Visual Studio 2019` - to edit and compile the solution (free version is fine),

 `PostgreSQL 13` - or other supported RDBMS.

-Open Visual Studio and open a project from repository.
-Point it to this repository and let it download.
+Make a fork of this repository.
+Open Visual Studio and press "open a project from repository".
+Point it to your fork and let it download.

-Enter `NetBoard.Backend` project and rename `appsettings.default.json` to `appsettings.json`.
+Open `NetBoard.Backend` project and rename `appsettings.default.json` to `appsettings.json`.
 Modify to your needs (eg. database connection string and currently used database).
+You may also need to set `NetBoard.Backend` as a starting project.

 After downloading all required NuGet packages, enter NuGet console.
 Migrate with `add-migration Initial` and `update-database`.